 Setup a Real Cron Job for WordPress

 I will use cPanel in this example since there is a very good chance your web host uses it.
 Setting up a cron job with other hosting control panels such as Plesk should be similar (in some cases the feature may be called “Scheduled Tasks” or similar).
-If your host doesn’t let you manage cron jobs, use a service like SetCronJob.
+If your host doesn’t let you manage cron jobs, try a free cron service.

 - Log into cPanel